Maximilian Leinekugel has the potential to overturn many a principle of the classical music scene” (Süddeutsche Zeitung).

 Maximilian’s interpretations attract great attention and he is praised by the press as a conductor “who distinguishably bridles to not adorn himself with the glamour of popular classical music hits but rather earns tribute for his special interpretations.
 In doing so he is credibly suggestive of being an artist for whom every personally shaped music is a fulfilment that he shares with his musicians” (Süddeutsche Zeitung).

 Maximilian received his first conducting tuition at the University of Music and Performing Arts in Munich.
 Later he studied orchestral conducting at postgraduate level at the Royal Birmingham Conservatoire with Michael Seal, Edwin Roxburgh and Daniele Rosina and at the Royal College of Music in Stockholm with B. Tommy Andersson.
-Additionally, he took part in various international conducting masterclasses throughout Europe led by Jorma Panula, Christian Ehwald, Douglas Bostock and others.
+Additionally, he took part in various international conducting masterclasses throughout Europe led by Jorma Panula, Ulrich Windfuhr, Douglas Bostock and others.
+Since October 2023 he is scholar of the Akademie Musiktheater heute of the Deutsche Bank Foundation.
+He has received scholarships from the German Federal Government Commissioner for Culture and Media, the German Academic Scholarship Foundation and the Bavarian Elite Academy.
+In 2018 he was awarded the Culture Prize of the Süddeutsche Zeitung.
+In 2021 he was a quarter finalist at the 3rd Antal Dorati International Conducting Competition in Budapest.
+In 2023 he took part in the final round of the 2nd Llíria City of Music International Conducting Competition in Spain.